c4pt000/QUANTUM_PROTECTION_FOR_CLASSIC-ENCRYPTION-PROTECTION-AT_THE_HARDWARE_LEVEL_IN_THE_PROCESSOR/README.md

 then quantum computers are safe to use on a p2p network of internet home drives per IP going through each invidiual internet home drive to be filtered for possible exploitation of encryption before information packects are sent or received per p2p internet home drive then every internet home drive per household acting as a p2p node connecting to other internet home drives "wont break the entire world wide network" as the information has to pass through each home device of the entire internet as a filter

-so if one copy of the internet home drive was turned into a poisoned "peer" it would be rejected by the other quantum internet home drives on the world wide network
+so if one copy of the internet home drive was turned into a poisoned "peer" it would be rejected by the other quantum internet home drives on the world wide network (until it can repair itself but would still have all the information of the last snapshot of its update of internet drives)

 protecting the entire worlds network on an indivdual peer basis per owner